6 Types Of Management Styles In 2021

 Conflict Management Styles.

-Conflict management is a process where you handle the negative conflicts or disputes among team members.
+Conflict management is a process where you handle negative conflicts or disputes among team members.
 As a manager, you should try to limit the negative aspects of conflict and increase its positive aspects.

 There are five types of conflict management styles.